ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Game Object To Follow:** The game object to follow.
 The followed property values will be taken from this one.
  * **Game Object To Change:** The game object to change the property values of.
-If left empty no game object will be changed.
+If left empty the game object this script is attached to will be changed.
  * **Follows Position:** Whether to follow the position of the given game object.
  * **Smooths Position:** Whether to smooth the position when following `gameObjectToFollow`.
  * **Max Allowed Per Frame Distance Difference:** The maximum allowed distance between the unsmoothed source and the smoothed target per frame to use for smoothing.